vigneshpushkaran/next-apollo-demo/README.md

 #  User Details Search Demo

-This project depicts User List(2k-10k) to be display with lazyloading/Infinite scroll, This is developed with react(ts) and graphql with node express server.
+This project depicts User List(2k-10k) to be display with lazyloading/Infinite scroll, This is developed with react(ts) and graphql with node express(js) server.

 I then containerized the api server and react client and created docker-compose to connect them.